NatLibFi/ekirjasto-circulation-admin/README.md

 Suggested local folder setup:

-- `/[path to project folder]/circulation`
+- `/[path to project folder]/ekirjasto-circulation`
-- `/[path to project folder]/circulation-admin`
+- `/[path to project folder]/ekirjasto-circulation-admin`

 If you're working on the administrative interface and want to test local changes, you can link your local clone of this repository to your local circulation manager.
 These steps will allow you to work on the front-end administrative interface and see updates while developing.

-1. Run `npm link` in this `circulation-admin` repository,
+1. Run `npm link` in this `ekirjasto-circulation-admin` repository,
-2. run `npm link @thepalaceproject/circulation-admin` from `api/admin` in the `circulation` repository (which is where package.json is located),
+2. run `npm link @natlibfi/ekirjasto-circulation-admin` from `api/admin` in the `ekirjasto-circulation` repository (which is where package.json is located),
-3. run the circulation manager using `python app.py` at the root in the `circulation` repository,
+3. run the circulation manager using `python app.py` at the root in the `ekirjasto-circulation` repository,
-4. run the web interface using `npm run dev` at the root of this `circulation-admin` repository,
+4. run the web interface using `npm run dev` at the root of this `ekirjasto-circulation-admin` repository,
-5. run the Elasticsearch server using `./bin/elasticsearch` in the elasticsearch-[version] directory,
+5. use docker-compose in the `ekirjasto-circulation` repository to run PostgreSQL, OpenSearch etc.
 6. visit `localhost:6500/admin/`.

 Webpack will take care of compiling and updating any new changes made locally for development.
-Just hard refresh the page (command + shift + R) to see updates without having to restart either the `circulation` or `circulation-admin` servers.
+Just hard refresh the page (command + shift + R) to see updates without having to restart either the `ekirjasto-circulation` or `ekirjasto-circulation-admin` servers.

 #### Use Local Development Version with a Remote Circulation Manager

 This front-end may be run locally in development against a remote Circulation Manager back-end.
 This removes the need to build a local Circulation Manager from source in order to work on the front-end.

-1. Run `npm run dev-server -- --env=backend=[url]` in this `circulation-admin` repository.
+1. Run `npm run dev-server -- --env=backend=[url]` in this `ekirjasto-circulation-admin` repository.

    Example: `npm run dev-server -- --env=backend=https://gorgon.tpp-qa.lyrasistechnology.org`